supermerill/FreePySCAD/README.md

 You can't work in FreeCAD because don't like wasting your time moving the mouse and clicking?
 FreePySCAD is for you!

 note: it's in a beta stage right now.
-You can use it but some fucntions may have some restrictions (these should be indicated here or in the wiki).
+You can use it but some functions may have some restrictions (these should be indicated here or in the wiki).
 It needs the FreeCAD 0.19 version, because the text() function, but you may be able to use older ones if you don't use it.
 ## How it work
 FreePySCAD is a python library for FreeCAD to let user write their code in a text editor and see the result after a "compilation" process, like OpenSCAD but in FreeCAD.